Equipment Guide9 min read Updated

 #portable #travel #coffee maker #equipment #aeropress

-We tested 12 portable coffee makers across 3 continents to find the best options for travel, camping, and commuting.
+We tested 12 portable coffee makers across 3 continents to find the best options for travel, hotels, and commuting.
 From the AeroPress Go to the Wacaco Nanopresso, dozens of compact brewers compete—and only a few earn their place in your luggage.
-This guide ranks the top portable coffee makers for travellers, campers, and hotel stays, with AU/NZ prices and hands-on verdicts.
+This guide ranks the top portable coffee makers for travellers, commuters, and hotel stays, with AU/NZ prices and hands-on verdicts.

 Whether you're at the airport, working from a café, or traveling between hotels, a portable maker means you get your coffee, not whatever's available.
 This guide covers portable makers for travel, hotels, and offices.
-For camping specifically, see our camping coffee maker guide.
+For dedicated camping and outdoor brewing, see our best camping coffee maker guide.

 But there's a catch.
 Portable and effective don't always go together.
 Some portable makers are gimmicks.
 Others actually work so well that home brewers get jealous.